-So, you’ve got an incredible idea for a food truck business and you’re ready to take your culinary vision on the road.
+You’ve got an incredible idea for a food truck business.
+You’re ready to open your new mobile restaurant and take your culinary vision on the road.
 All you need to do now is find a truck big enough to hold your ingredients and your dreams, right?
 Almost!
 Before you can hit the streets with your food truck you first need to acquire all of the proper licenses and permits.

 Due to how ingrained in their environments food trucks are, there is an abundance of regulations that govern every aspect of a food truck's existence.
 This covers where food trucks are located, the ingredients they carry, and the employees working inside of the trucks, requiring mandatory paperwork to fill out at every turn.